IHTSDO/sct-browser-frontend/README.md

 IHTSDO Browser Frontend
 =======================

-Generic root project, specific instances of the browser are customized in branches of this project.
+This is a generic browser front end project, specific instances used in the IHTSDO browsers are customized in branches of this project.